tamilieberman/Pipette-Guide-96/README.md

 To run:
 ------------------------------------------------------------
-1) Download the repository folder via the button on the bottom right and unzip <br>
+1) Download the repository folder via the button on the right and unzip <br>
 2) Paste desired volumes into volumes.csv <br>
 3) Double click on generate.sh <br>
 4) Open the updated index.html on your tablet/phone and get pipetting. <br>